 MSc Advanced Professional Practice Musculoskeletal Neuroscience

 Study the application of neuroscience in managing musculoskeletal conditions.
-Applications for 2018 are currently open.
+Applications for 2018 are now closed.
+Applications will re-open for 2019 start in October 2018.

 This is one of the specialised pathways of the MSc Advanced Professional Practice.